 The main part of the outfit: the dress.
 Dresses are a classic and timeless staple in formalwear for women and what’s great about them is they’re just one piece, making them an easy item to both wear and style.
 Trousers and skirts can be trickier as you’ll have to think about matching different items and at important events it’s always handy to keep things as simple as possible.

 Speaking of simplicity, this is one of the easiest ways to approach wedding dressing.
 Sometimes less is more and remember you should never upstage the bride, but this doesn’t mean you can’t still look sophisticated and stylish.
 A little black dress is the perfect way to wear this simple look; every girl should have one of these in her wardrobe as it never goes out of style and it can be dressed up or down depending on accessories.
 Something like this black party dress is both simple in its design but still wedding-appropriate and formal enough due to the jewel embellishments down the front.
-In one of these you are sure to be the epitome of elegance.
+In one of these wedding outfits for teenage girl, you are sure to be the epitome of elegance.

 However, if you’re looking for something jazzier there are still plenty of options.
 Something with some subtle sparkle or shimmer can demonstrate understated elegance and make you feel fabulous.
 Something like this pale blue and silver gown may do the trick; not for the faint-hearted, this piece features an exaggerated silhouette with puffed sleeves and a wide A-line skirt, and has pale blue metallic detail finished with bows on the sleeves.
 While there is a lot happening, the pale tone of the fabric ensures that it’s not too much.
 Designers like Elie Saab, famed for his feminine, elegant style, often have used these colour palettes to create beautiful, ethereal looks that are on-trend and always stylish.